 - a.
 Determining whether the juvenile is alleged to have engaged in non-criminal misbehavior (a status offense); - b.
 Determining whether the juvenile is alleged to have been harmed or to be in danger of harm; - c.
-Ensuring that the constitutional rights of juveniles are protected; - d.
+Ensuring that the constitutional rights of juveniles are protected;

+- d.
 Bringing the juvenile to the intake facility or the juvenile component without delay (unless the juvenile is in need of emergency medical treatment); - e.
 Notifying parents or guardians of juveniles of the fact that they have been taken into custody; and - f.
-Custodial interviews to include duration and number of officers present during the interview.
+Custodial interrogations, in accordance with the Code of Virginia, to also include duration and number of officers present during the interrogation.